ay-lab/FitHiChIP/README.md

 finding statistical significant interactions.
 The method uses custom implementation of the package FitHiC (Ay and Noble, 2014) and augments with a bias correction technique to find the statistical significant interactions.

-The output interactions are shown to be highly overlapping with the reference ChIA-PET and HiCCUPS interactions.
-Plus, significant interactions (reported in the reference studies) missed by either HiCCUPS or ChIA-PET loops, are perfectly captured by FitHiChIP.
-We also tested our interactions with hichipper, a new method which applies MANGO on top of HiChIP data, and found that FitHiChIP sucessfully discards many false positive interactions reported by hichipper.

 User can check the configuration parameters (described below) to run FitHiChIP.